beginnersbook.com

 Include Directive in JSP

-By Chaitanya Singh | Filed Under: JSP tutorial
+Last Updated: July 27, 2022 by Chaitanya Singh | Filed Under: JSP tutorial

-We can copy the content of external file and paste it in the main JSP, however it would not be a good practice.
-Let’s understand this with the help of an example – I have 100 external files and 1 main JSP file.
+We can copy the content of external file and paste it in the main JSP, however it would not be a good programming practice.
+Let’s understand this with the help of an example – I have 100 external files and one main JSP file.
 If I just copy the content of all files in the main JSP then I have to edit it whenever there is a change in any of the external file, instead we can include all files using directive and edit the particular file whenever needed.

-Include Directive Example
+Syntax of Include Directive

 index.jsp